oracle/odpi/doc/src/public_functions/dpiConn.rst

         dpiSubscrCreateParams \*params, dpiSubscr \**subscr, \
         uint64_t \*subscrId)

+    This function is deprecated and will be removed in version 3.0.
+Use the function :func:`dpiConn_subscribe()` instead.

     Returns a reference to a subscription which is used for requesting notifications of changes on tables or queries that are made in the database.
 The reference should be released as soon as it is no longer